 7 Natural Ways to Prevent Hair Loss

 1. Change Your Diet

 There are natural, non-chemical ways to prevent hair loss, with the strongest measure being a healthy, balanced diet.
 One consequence of the typical North American high-fat, high-protein, high-salt diet is an acidic environment in the body, which can lead to premature hair loss.

 Iron-rich foods like lean red meats and dark green veggies contribute to ferritin levels sufficient to increase the hair’s growth cycle, meaning it will grow for a greater period of time.
 Iron also delivers oxygen to hair follicles, which further incites growth.

 Since hair is made mostly of protein, and protein deficiency causes hair loss, it stands to reason that adding protein to your diet—plentiful in animal products and dairy—will stimulate growth.
 But paradoxically, too much protein may result in baldness.
 A Goldilocks situation seems to exist in terms of protein and hair growth.

 Another food ingredient crucial to hair health is omega-3 fatty acids, which facilitate the production and action of hormones and oily lubricants that lead to healthy scalp and follicles and bouncy, shiny hair.
-Omega-3 fatty acids are found in fish, shellfish, nuts and seeds and their oils.
+Omega-3 fatty acids are found in certain fish, specifically salmon, shellfish, nuts, seeds and their oils.